mrmoeller/mrmoeller.github.io/README.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details see [this link right here](https://www.youtube.com/watch?v=ZZ5LpwO-An4).

-### Jekyll Themes
+### I don't think I want to use this theme.
+I think I want to make my own theme.

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/mrmoeller/mrmoeller.github.io/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.